hderyke/redditclassifier/README.md

 ## Functions

 ### scraper.py
 Collect posts from specified Reddit page and has the user maunally them.
 Labeled data is appended to the ```data/posts.csv``` file.
 Uses the Reddit API to get posts- requires the user have their own Reddit API key.
+Simply run ```python scraper.py```.

 ### trainer.py
 Trains a default BERT classification model on the data in posts.csv.
 Outputs a working model as well as logs.
-Can be ran by
+Simply run ```python trainer.py```.

 ### classifier.py
 Classifier that uses the trained model created by ```trainer.py```.
-Run the command ```classifier.py {subbreddit_name}, {n/o days}``` to get targeted posts from the subbreddit defined in the first argument and the number of days back defined by the second argument.
+Run the command; ```python classifier.py {subbreddit_name}, {n/o days}``` to get targeted posts from the subbreddit defined in the first argument and the number of days back defined by the second argument.